tfreundo/automo/README.md

     --help  Show this message and exit.

     Commands:
-    sort-desktop    Sort the Files in your Download Folder by Fileextension. sort-downloads  Sort the Files in your Download Folder by Fileextension.
+    sort-desktop    Sort the Files in your Desktop Folder by Fileextension. sort-downloads  Sort the Files in your Download Folder by Fileextension.